cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 1. The reason Alice accepts to "sign message 1" is because of the presence of message 2.
 She would not sign message 1 in isolation.
 2. The reason Bob accepts to "sign message 2" is because of the presence of message 1.
 He would not sign message 2 in isolation.

-Let's do that with CosmJs.
+Let's do that with CosmJS.

 ### Preparation